lesijay/object-detection/README.md

 # object-detection
-An API that uses a machine learning model to detect the boundaries of images
+This source code contains a API that uses a machine learning model to detect the coordinates of the bounding boxes of an image posted to it